How to prepare for surgery

 On the surgical ward, the attending surgeon or his/her designee will visit you every day to discuss with you how your recovery is progressing.
 During these visits new decisions and changes in treatment can be made.

 The nurse will help you immediately after the operation in caring for your general physical condition.
 She/he will encourage you to do increasingly independent activities.
-In addition, you will receive instructions on special care, if necessary.
+In addition, you will receive instructions for special care, if necessary.

 • Infusions for administering fluids and medicines